 The lists of discounts provided may change over time.
 As I will try to keep the list updated please be aware that your best route to savings is by just asking for discounts.

-Even if you are not age 50 yet, it never hurts to ask if there is any discounts offered.
-You never know what little known promotion or campaign is in effect.
+Not age 50 yet?
+It never hurts to ask if there are any discounts offered.
+You never know if there is a little known promotion or campaign is in effect.